calebh/calebh.github.io/index.md

 permalink: /index.html
 ---

 Software developer/researcher living in Madison, WI.
-I am currently employed as a software developer at [Holos, Inc](https://holos.io/).
+I was most recently employed as a software developer at [Holos, Inc](https://holos.io/).
 My primary interests are in programming languages, computer graphics and machine learning.

 In the past I was at MIT Lincoln Laboratory in the position of Assistant Staff.
 While there I primarily focused on embedded systems development, computer networking and graph theory research.
 I left this position in early 2019.

 I will be starting as a PhD student at Purdue University this fall (2021), where I will be doing research with [Roopsha Samanta](https://www.cs.purdue.edu/homes/roopsha/).

-**Areas of Expertise**: Programming Language Theory, Computer Graphics, Embedded Systems Programming, Concurrent Systems, Graph Theory, Computational Geometry, Simulation and Game Development, Front End Web Development, Mathematics
+**Areas of Expertise**: Programming Language Theory, Computer Graphics, Embedded Systems Programming, Concurrent Systems, Graph Theory, Computational Geometry, Simulation and Game Development, Mathematics

 ### Publications